8 mobile banking alerts that help protect your money

 Low balance.
 Large purchase.
 Unusual activity.

 If you don’t already get bank account alerts such as these, it might be a good time to set them up to help monitor your finances.
-The COVID-19 pandemic led to many digital services becoming more robust, and mobile banking alerts are one advantage of these developments.
+Banking technology has evolved greatly, with most banks now offering comprehensive mobile apps and online banking tools.

 1. Low balance alert

 Low balance alerts let you know when your bank account balance drops to a predetermined amount, which could be $20, $500 or another selected amount .
 Depending on the bank, these alerts can come in the form of an email, text message or push notification — or all three.